Functional & Airway Dentistry

 The Rebis Multidisciplinary Difference

 What makes Rebis unique is the seamless integration between dental and medical teams.
-The airway-focused dentists work directly with sleep physicians, using the same patient-centered language and treatment goals.
+Our airway & functional dentists work directly with sleep physicians, using the same patient-centered language and treatment goals.
 This collaboration ensures that:

 • All team members understand the complete picture of each patient's health